 - The nodule has grown in size or has changed compared to earlier images

 Tests to rule out tuberculosis and other infections may also be done.

 Ask your doctor about the risks of having a biopsy versus monitoring the size of the nodule with regular x-rays or CT scans.
 Treatment may be based on the results of the biopsy or other tests.

 The outlook is usually good if the nodule is benign.
 If the nodule does not grow larger over a 2-year period, often nothing more needs to be done.

-Updated by: Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; and Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.